iotaledger/documentation/channels/0.1/introduction/get-started.md

     The same secret string will always result in the same seed.
 Therefore, you should not share it with anyone, otherwise you risk giving others ownership of your channel.
     :::

-Now you can use your `Author` object to send messages on your channel.
+Now you can use your `author` object to send messages on your channel.

 ## Step 3.
 Send a signed message